 How We Structure Our Remote SEO Team

-If you’ve come this far, then you’re probably excited about leveraging SEO to grow your business.
+If you’ve come this far in our SEO guide, then you’re probably excited about leveraging SEO to grow your business.

-I want to talk briefly about the rolls we hire for our SEO program.
+I want to talk briefly about the roles we hire for our SEO program.

 Learn exactly how we structure our remote team:

 The SEO Manager is probably the single most important role you need to fill.